-Over the last few years, we've presented seminars at the Florida RV Supershow in Tampa, FL, the Grand Rapids RV Show in Grand Rapids, MI, and several of the North Carolina RV Dealers Association Shows in Charlotte, Greensboro, and Raleigh.
+Over the last several years, we've presented seminars at the Florida RV Supershow in Tampa, FL, the Grand Rapids RV Show in Grand Rapids, MI, and several of the North Carolina RV Dealers Association Shows in Charlotte, Greensboro, and Raleigh.
 More recently we've presented seminars in Dayton, OH, Columbus, OH, Sevierville, TN, Atlanta, GA, Mobile, AL, Minneapolis, MN, Milwaukee, WI, Tucson, AZ, and Phoenix, AZ.

 Over the years we have run across various products and services that we have purchased and later recommended.
 In some cases, the owners of the companies have developed certain referral or commission plans that we take part in.
 It's a win-win for us and the company, and often we are able to offer discounts or coupons to our readers making it a win-win-win deal.
 It's great to earn a little cash from something we were going to promote anyway, and it's a huge bonus when our readers can get a discount and amazing customer service as well. :)

 We have created a webpage that explains extended warranties, what to look for, and how to get the most out of them: RV Extended Warranties.

 Or if you just want to go directly to getting a quote, here is the link to our Extended Warranty Quote page or click on the banner below.